StickerLaw/IO-Scheduler-1/Submit/Submit/README.md

 Run:

-Running this program requires c++ version 6.2.0 or greater In the command line first call the make file: make
+Running this program requires c++ version 6.2.0 or greater

+In the command line first call the make file: make

+Algorithm choice must be indicated when running the program ALG   | options
+FSCAN     f
+SCAN      s
+CSCAN     c
+FIFO      i
+SSTF      j

-Then run the compiled binary:
+Then run the compiled binary with the desired algoirithm ./IOSched -alg
-./IOSched